 1) Will the weight loss last after gastric sleeve surgery?

 The gastric sleeve surgery is a relatively new procedure and it is gaining rapid popularity worldwide.
 In the late 1980s and 1990s, surgeons started to do the sleeve gastrectomy as part of the duodenal switch operation.
-Over the years, surgeons noticed that gastric sleeve alone caused significant weight loss itself.
-In the late 2000s and early 2010s, this procedure became more and more popular.
-Large datasets from many centers with more than 5 years of follow up after the surgery showed sustained weight loss.
+Over the years, surgeons noticed that gastric sleeve caused significant weight loss.
+In the late 2000s and early 2010s, this procedure became increasingly popular.
+Large datasets, with more than 5 years of follow-up after the surgery, showed sustained weight loss.

 2) What are the advantages of the gastric sleeve versus the gastric bypass surgery?

-The main advantage of gastric sleeve surgery is that it doesn't need to create a new connection between the stomach and small bowel (anastomosis).
-The long term complication rate for gastric sleeve is lower than the gastric bypass surgery.
-There is almost no risk for internal hernia or marginal ulcer after gastric sleeve because there is no anastomosis.
-Those two complications can be seen after gastric bypass surgery.
-The chance of nutrient deficiency is also lower than gastric bypass surgery because there is no malabsorption.
+The main advantage of gastric sleeve surgery is that it does not need to create a new connection between the stomach and small bowel (anastomosis).
+Long term complications are less likely to occur with the gastric sleeve procedure than they are with gastric bypass surgery.
+There is almost no risk for internal hernia or marginal ulcers after gastric sleeve surgery because there is no anastomosis.
+Both complications are most commonly associated with gastric bypass surgery.
+The chance of nutrient deficiency is also less likely with the gastric sleeve surgery than with gastric bypass surgery because there is no malabsorption.

 3) Why wouldn't I be able to get the gastric sleeve?

-For obese patients with esophageal dysmotility (cannot swallow easily) and gastroparesis (food stays in the stomach for too long time), the gastric bypass surgery is the preferred operation.
+For obese patients with esophageal dysmotility (difficulty swallowing) and gastroparesis (food stays in the stomach for too long), the gastric bypass surgery is the preferred operation.
 Patients with severe Gastroesophageal Reflux Disease (GERD), especially those with Barrett's esophagus, also should have gastric bypass surgery.
-For patients with mild reflux, we don't think gastric sleeve is a contra-indication.
+For patients with mild reflux, gastric sleeve surgery is not considered a contraindication.

 4) How can surgeons pull out a huge stomach from a small incision?